-Getting outside: gardening, outdoors activities such as forestry or bees
+Getting outside: gardening, outdoors activities such as

 Heritage: including conservation or archaeology

 There was strong support for encouraging veterans to be outside.
 But, there was also a clear message that it's really important to give veterans choice.
 So we want to fund a range of activities available to veterans throughout the UK.